Video K-Net: A Simple, Strong, and Unified Baseline for Video Segmentation: Method

 \subsection{Extending K-Net into Video}

-Despite the competitive performance of the original K-Net, it shows several failure cases, for instance, the fast motion object shown in Fig~\ref{fig:toy_exp}.
-Thus we design three improvements on K-Net including the learning of kernel association embeddings via a modified contrastive learning loss, learning to link tracking kernels, and learning to fuse kernels, respectively.
+Despite the competitive performance of the original K-Net, it shows several failure cases, for instance, the fast motion object shown in Fig.~\ref{fig:toy_exp}.
+Thus, we design three improvements on K-Net including the learning of kernel association embeddings via a modified contrastive learning loss, learning to link tracking kernels, and learning to fuse kernels, respectively.

 As shown in Fig.~\ref{fig:methods}, given a key image $I_{key}$ for training, we randomly select a reference image $I_{ref}$ from its temporal neighborhood.
 The neighbor distance is constrained by a window size ranging from $ [-2, 2]$ in our experiments by default.
-Then we inference the K-Net to obtain the two kernels: $K_{key}$ and $K_{ref}$.
+Then we use K-Net to obtain the two individual kernels: $K_{key}$ and $K_{ref}$.

 \textbf{Learning Kernel Association Embeddings.} Our method is motivated by the recent work Quasi-Dense~\cite{qdtrack} in MOT.
 Instead of using RoI boxes for feature embedding extraction, we use the kernels directly.
 We add an extra lightweight embedding head after the original K-Net decoder, to extract embedding features for each kernel.
 The embedding head is implemented via several fully connected layers.
 We adopt mask-based assignment for Quasi-Dense learning.
 A kernel embedding is defined as positive to an object if their corresponding masks have an IoU higher than $\alpha_1$, or negative if their corresponding masks have an IoU lower than $\alpha_2$.
 The values of $\alpha_1$ and $\alpha_2$ are set as 0.7 and 0.3 in our experiments.
-The matching of kernels on two sampled frames is positive if the two regions are associated with the same object and negative otherwise.
+The matching of kernels on two sampled frames is positive if the two regions are associated with the same object, and negative otherwise.
 Instead of following the original design~\cite{qdtrack} that uses hundreds of proposals during training, we \textbf{\textit{only optimize kernels that are matched}} with ground truth masks.
 This is because most kernels (unmatched) are not accurate and may cause noise during training, leading to inferior results.

-Assume there are $V$ matched kernels on the key frame as training samples and $K$ matched kernels on the reference frame as contrastive targets where both $V$ and $K$ are always \textit{fewer than} kernel number $N$.
+Assume there are $V$ matched kernels on the key frame as training samples and $K$ matched kernels on the reference frame as contrastive targets, where both $V$ and $K$ are always \textit{fewer than} kernel number $N$.
 As shown in red boxes of the Fig.~\ref{fig:methods}, these kernels are sampled from $K_{key}$ and $K_{ref}$, respectively.